microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 }
 ```

-At this point you'll probably have noticed that there is an error because `HelloWorldPanel` does not exist, so let's fix that!
+At this point, you probably have noticed that there's an error because `HelloWorldPanel` doesn't exist.
+Here's how to fix that.

 ### Create a webview panel class

 Create a new directory/file at `src/panels/HelloWorldPanel.ts`.

-Inside this file we're going to create a class that manages the state and behavior of Hello World webview panels.
+Inside this file, create a class that manages the state and behavior of Hello World webview panels.

-It will contain all the data and methods for:
+It'll contain all the data and methods for:

 - Creating and rendering Hello World webview panels
-- Properly cleaning up and disposing of webview resources when the panel is closed
+- Properly cleaning up and disposing webview resources when the panel is closed
 - Setting the HTML content of the webview panel
 - Setting message listeners so data can be passed between the webview and extension